YohanBeattie/Cyber-tools/README.md

 ### Generate Cookie with CSRF

-This program must be adapted to you case by probably getting your hands dirty but when well configured, this script loads the connexion page and then performs a legit connexion using the credentials provided and the csrf token gathered
+This program is usefull to gather a list of valid cookie on a login form protected wiht single-use CSRF token.
+This script must be adapted to you case by probably getting your hands dirty.

 ### Home Password Generator